amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 - objects of the class are configured in constructors to have the desired strategy
 - clients requests for the behaviour will be delegated by the class to the associated strategy

-## Observer pattern
+## Observer

 ### problem

-- there are some objects interested in the internal state of an object and it's changes
+- there are some objects interested in the internal state of an object & it's changes
 - interested objects can't ask the object
   - it's complicated to decide when to ask
   - it is possible to have undesired delays